CathRtic/OnePass/README.md

 # OnePass

-A simple password manager application built with Python and CustomTkinter.
+A simple password manager application built with Python, MongoDB and CustomTkinter.
+Locally store your passwords with encryption in a NoSQL Database

 ![Application Screenshot](images/screenshot1.png)

 ## Description

 This password manager allows users to securely store and manage their passwords.
-It uses AES encryption to encrypt the passwords before storing them in a file.
+It uses AES encryption to encrypt the passwords before storing them in a database run locally as a service.

 ## Demo